11 Driving Etiquette Rules You Forgot Since Driver’s Ed

 Be aware in the parking lot

 “Whenever you’re getting ready to park, use your turn signal so other drivers are aware,” says Whitmore.
 “Then remember to center your vehicle so you don’t take up more than one parking space.”
 She also recommends driving extra slowly so you can watch for pedestrians.
+Parallel parking may be the worst part of passing your driver’s test, but don’t feel too bad—this is what failing your driving test says about your intelligence.

 Handle backseat drivers with humor

 We all know the type of passenger that has to offer their opinion about your every move.
 Whitmore recommends inserting some humor into the situation.
 “Thank them for their input and then gently let them know you can handle the driving.”
-Have a teenage driver?
-This anatomy of a teen driving accident is a must-read.

 Don’t drive if you’re distracted